Data Catalog, Data Discovery, Metadata Management, Data Governance, Data Assets

 Streaming introduces unique challenges for data discovery:

-Dynamic schemas: Stream topics may have evolving schemas that change over time
+• Dynamic schemas: Stream topics may have evolving schemas that change over time, requiring version tracking

-Event-based metadata: Understanding message formats, event types, and payload structures
+• Event-based metadata: Understanding message formats, event types, and payload structures across multiple schema formats (Avro, Protobuf, JSON Schema)

-Real-time lineage: Tracking how events flow through stream processors and downstream consumers
+• Real-time lineage: Tracking how events flow through stream processors and downstream consumers using standards like OpenLineage

-Access patterns: Identifying which applications produce and consume specific topics
+• Access patterns: Identifying which applications produce and consume specific topics, including consumer group tracking

 Modern data catalogs must extend beyond batch data to catalog streaming assets.
-This means discovering Kafka topics, capturing schema registry metadata (like Avro or Protobuf schemas), and providing visibility into real-time data pipelines.
+This means discovering Kafka topics, capturing schema registry metadata (supporting Avro, Protobuf, and JSON Schema), and providing visibility into real-time data pipelines.
+For deeper coverage of schema management strategies, see Schema Registry and Schema Management.

 For organizations using Kafka, tools like Conduktor provide specialized capabilities for managing and discovering streaming data.
-Conduktor helps teams visualize topic schemas, monitor consumer groups, and understand how data flows through Kafka clusters—bridging the gap between traditional data catalogs and streaming infrastructure.
+Conduktor helps teams visualize topic schemas, monitor consumer groups, and understand how data flows through Kafka clusters, bridging the gap between traditional data catalogs and streaming infrastructure.
 By integrating streaming metadata into your broader data discovery strategy, you ensure that both batch and real-time data assets are findable and understandable.
+For comprehensive Kafka coverage, see Apache Kafka.

 Getting Started with a Data Catalog